Electric City FC: Official announcement

-The club was officially announced in August 2021, announcing their intention to join the semi-professional League1 Ontario in 2022, as well as a women's team in 2023, with aspirations of joining the professional Canadian Premier League, as early as 2024.
+The club was officially announced in August 2021, announcing their intention to join the semi-professional League1 Ontario in 2022, as well as a women's team in 2023, with businessman Rob Couch serving as majority owner, alongside some other minority owners, as well as Rob Jenkins as Club President with Keaton Robbins also involved.
+Upon its launch, the club revealed aspirations of joining the professional Canadian Premier League, as early as 2024.
 The club would announce their first head coach later in the fall.
+(However, by the opening of the first season, Couch assumed full control and refunded the investments of the other minority owners).
 The club officially joined League1 Ontario in October 2021, after acquiring the L1O license held by Toronto Skillz FC.
-They also announced their intention to build a 74 acre Sports Complex on the edge of Peterborough including a soccer-specific stadium for the club to be completed within three years.
+They also announced their intention to build a 74-acre Sports Complex on the edge of Peterborough including a soccer-specific stadium for the club to be completed within three years.
 In November 2021, they announced they would field a women's team in League1 Ontario women's division for the 2022, a year earlier than their original expectation.
+However, prior to the season's launch Keaton Robbins, a major driving force in the club's creation, departed the club and the club also parted ways with head coach Michael Marcoccia, replacing him with Jamie Sherwood prior to the team's first match.

-First season (2022)
+Playing history

-The men's team played their first match on April 21, 2022, ending in a 0-0 draw against defending champions Guelph United F.C.
-They played their first home match on May 7 at Fleming College, earning their first ever victory, defeating Windsor TFC 3-0, while setting a League1 Ontario attendance record of 1565.
-The women's team played their first match on the road on April 23, defeating Alliance United 2-1.
-The women's team set a League1 Ontario women's attendance record in their home opener on May 14 in 4-1 victory over Blue Devils FC.
-In their inaugural seasons, the men's team finished in tenth place, while the women's team finished in eighth place in the league, with both teams failing to qualify for the playoffs.
+The men's team played their first match on April 21, 2022, ending in a 0–0 draw against defending champions Guelph United F.C.
+They played their first home match on May 7 at Fleming College, earning their first ever victory, defeating Windsor TFC 3–0, while setting a League1 Ontario attendance record of 1565.
+The women's team played their first match on the road on April 23, defeating Alliance United 2–1.
+The women's team set a League1 Ontario women's attendance record in their home opener on May 14 in 4–1 victory over Blue Devils FC.